-Bridgeness Biodiversity was a project in the Inner Forth area in Bo’ness that managed a brownfield site and wildflower area for wildlife and people.
+Bridgeness Biodiversity was a project in the Inner Forth area in Bo’ness that managed a brownfield site and created a wildflower meadow for wildlife and people.

 Bridgeness, in Bo’ness, is within the Inner Forth area and is currently heavily developed with industry and housing, although, due to the John Muir Way and local tourist attractions there are a high number of visitors to the local area.